 R=(80202)2+302=302+302=180042.4 MPaR = \sqrt{\left(\frac{80 - 20}{2}\right)^2 + 30^2} = \sqrt{30^2 + 30^2} = \sqrt{1800} \approx 42.4\ \mathrm{MPa}

 So the stress state has one large tensile principal stress, one much smaller tensile principal stress, and a maximum in-plane shear stress of 42.4 MPa42.4\ \mathrm{MPa}.
-That is the practical payoff of Mohr's circle: one sketch shows the important extremes immediately.
+One sketch shows the important extremes immediately.

 Do not use the standard classroom circle blindly.
 The construction here assumes plane stress, so it is not the complete answer for a general 3D stress state.